Vol. 151, No. 25 — December 13, 2017

 The inclusion of Ukraine on the AFCCL allows Canadian residents to apply for an export permit for these items to Ukraine.
 Applications for such export permits will be reviewed on a case-by-case basis by the Government of Canada for consistency with Canada’s defence and foreign policies.

 The “One-for-One” Rule does not apply to these amendments, as there is no change in administrative costs to business.

 Small business lens

-The small business lens does not apply to the regulatory amendments, as they do not impose costs on small businesses.
+The small business lens does not apply to these amendments.